Skip to content

 Database requirements

-EspoCRM supports MySQL 5.7 or greater and MariaDB 10.1 or greater.
+EspoCRM supports MySQL (5.7, 8.0) and MariaDB (10.1 and greater).
 These are no special peculiarities.
 All default settings are fine for EspoCRM.

 MySQL 8 support